Why I moved to Serbia as a digital nomad and remote worker.

 2. Smart Office

-I love Regus because it is so modern and it is on the top floor of USCE tower overlooking the town.
+I love Regus because it is so modern and it is on the top floor of the USCE tower overlooking the town.

 Expat community and meet-ups